 The State of Florida requires all pharmacy technicians to register with the State Board of Pharmacy.
 In some states, professional certification examinations must be taken and passed to be eligible to work as a pharmacy technician.
-Students will receive course preparation to sit for the Pharmacy Technician Certification Examination (PTCE) offered through the Pharmacy Technician Certification Board (PTCB).
+Students will receive course preparation to sit for the Pharmacy Technician Certification Examination (PTCE) offered through the Pharmacy Technician Certification Board (PTCB) and the Exam for the Certification of Pharmacy Technicians (ExCPT) offered through the National Healthcareer Association (NHA).
 Graduates must meet eligibility requirements to sit for the examination.